metamath/lamp-guide/docs/11/index.md

 justify this new statement by applying theorem `oveq1i` and providing step 2 as the hypothesis required by `oveq1i`.

+#### Using statement fragments to connect 3 + 1 with 4

-We could later on connect this proof of `( 3 + 1 )` to the number 4.
+We could later on connect this proof of the meaning of `( 3 + 1 )` to the number 4.
-However, in a more complex proof we might forget that we were trying to prove an expansion of a value in the goal (4 in this case).
+However, in a more complex proof we might forget that we were trying to prove an expansion of a value used in the goal (4 in this case).
 So let's "clean up" now by directly proving that this term is an expansion of a symbol in the goal.
 Instead of typing it all in, we'll use the "duplicate" command to get us started: